luizgdsmdev/Javascript-studies/basics/arrays/intro.md

 #### Arrays characteristics: memory storage
-As said before, arrays are **object type**, and therefore they're storaged in memory as **reference**.
+As said before, arrays are an **object type**, and therefore they're stored in memory as a **reference**.
 It means that, once you assign an array structure to a variable, this variable accesses this structure by reference.
-It's important to know this because, different from string or number type where the value is storage directly in memory and therefore they can only be copied after assigned, arrays variables will always refer to the same section in memory, even if this array it's already assigned to another variable.
+It's important to know this because, different from string or number type where the value is stored directly in memory and therefore they can only be copied after being assigned, array variables will always refer to the same section in memory, even if this array it's already assigned to another variable.
 And any changes applied to one will reflect on the other variables.
 Check the example:
 ````javascript
 let arrayA = [1,2,3];